 - Brain: Alcohol interferes with brain communication pathways and can change mood, behavior, cognition and coordination.

 - Heart: Drinking can damage the heart and cause cardiomyopathy, arrhythmias, strokes, and high blood pressure.

 - Liver: Alcohol can cause dangerous complications to your liver including inflammation, steatosis, alcoholic hepatitis, fibrosis, cirrhosis.

 - Pancreas: Pancreatitis is common in alcohol abusers.
 The pancreas produces a toxic substance when faced with too much alcohol that leads to inflammation and swelling of the blood vessels.

 - Immune System: Excessive alcohol consumption can weaken the immune system leading to pneumonia, tuberculosis and hinder the body’s ability to ward off infection.

 Treatment for Alcoholism

-There are several treatments that are effective in altering drinking patterns.
+There are several treatments that are effective in altering drinking patterns, including alcohol rehab centers.
 Behavioral treatments such as counseling by a professional aim to identify and change the behaviors and environmental factors that lead the person to drink heavily.
 Working with the counselor, patients can set goals and work to avoid triggers.

 There are currently three medications available that are approved to help people reduce drinking and prevent relapse.
 They can only be prescribed by a physician and are best used alongside another form of treatment.
 Support Groups like Alcoholics Anonymous (AA) use a 12-step program to combine professional counseling with peer support.
 Group members get rewards for reaching sober milestones and are allowed to remain anonymous.
 Having a support system of friends and family is the best way to stay on track and avoid relapse.